 1 - Focus on doing the basics well

 No need to reinvent the wheel for 2022.
 Review what you already have in place and focus on the basics.
 Employees hamper delivery have become the new free fruit basket in the office, and that's great for the employee experience.
 But before that, you need to get the basics right.
 Are your employees fully equipped to work remotely?
-How are you supporting them in the work-life balance?
+How are you supporting their work-life balance?
 What about their mental health?
 How do you ensure good two-way communication?
 Do leaders deliver on their promises?
 By focusing on the basics, you are proving to them that you invest in their priorities and that you put people first in your organisation.

 2 - Learn from 2021 challenges